tim2CF/ex_craft/README.md

 # ExCraft

-Tool to define Elixir structures as PRO.
+Helper tool to define Elixir structures and constructors.

 - Gives some compile-time control of types, required and default values.
 - Generates constructor `&new/1` for your data structure.